This is the multi-page printable view of this section. Click here to print.

 • "Tier 2" (marked with ☆): Moderate stability.
 Regularly tested on the CI.

-Other yamls are tested only occasionally and manually.
+Other templates are tested only occasionally and manually.

 5 - Command Reference